MateiCosa/BAINSA-Knowledge-Graph/README.md

 <h3> Contents </h3>

 The notebooks and scripts containted in this repo deal with processing and cleaning data from the Wiki dumps.
-Our implementation of the general graph class and Dijsktra's algorithm are also included.
+Our implementation of the general graph class and Dijkstra's algorithm are also included.
 Updates on our current work are coming soon!